NoahGav/oxide-lang/README.md

 a single-threaded or multi-threaded context.
 This automatic interior mutability management ensures that concurrent access to shared data remains safe.

+When accessing fields from `Gc<T>`, Oxide returns a `F?` instead of `F`, where `F` represents the type of the field.
+This design choice reflects the shared ownership of the data and the fact that Oxide cannot guarantee, at compile-time, adherence to the "aliasing xor mutable" rule.
+Instead, runtime mechanisms handle error checking, and any operation on a field may potentially return an error (of type `F?`) if the borrow checking rules are violated.

 ### 8.3 Cyclic Garbage Collection in `Gc<T>`

 `Gc<T>` employs a reference counting mechanism to keep track of shared